Rayshade

 Rayshade is a software application for ray tracing (3D rendering) from a text 3D model description input file into a finished, realistic image.

 The first version was written between 1987 and 1988 at Princeton University.
 It is written by Craig E. Kolb in C, yacc, and lex.
-It runs on many different Unix platforms, and was also later ported to the DOS operating system.
+It runs on many different Unix platforms, and was also later ported to MS-DOS.
 It does not have a graphical user interface.